 But Medicare Advantage coverage is typically limited to network of providers, usually in a local area — as opposed to Original Medicare’s nationwide coverage area.
 An Advantage plan may be an HMO, PPO or private fee-for-service plan, but it must be approved by Medicare and follow its guidelines.

-As of 2017, a third of all Medicare beneficiaries are enrolled in Medicare Advantage plans, up from 13 percent in 2004.
+As of 2017, a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans, up from 13 percent in 2004.

 You can read more about the choice between Original Medicare and Medicare Advantage here.